 Venice is famously crowded with tourists year-round, and August is no exception.
 Many art-lovers and celebrities flock here for the Venice Biennale and the world-famous Venice International Film Festival, which usually takes place at the end of August.

-There's always a major headliner at this prestigious summer jazz festival—past luminaries have included Sting, Pat Metheny, and Wynton Marsalis.
+There's always a major headliner at the prestigious Venezia Jazz Festival—past luminaries have included Sting, Pat Metheny, and Wynton Marsalis.
 Ticketed events are held across the city, but watch for impromptu jam sessions on piazzas and in bars and restaurants.

 Marghera Village Estate

 If you find yourself on the mainland on a sultry summer night, head to Piazza Mercato in the Marghera section of mainland Venice.
-Throughout the month of August, Marghera Village Estate hosts outdoor films, many of which premier at the Venice International Film Festival.
+Throughout the month of August, Marghera Village Estate hosts outdoor films in their summer program Cinema Sotto le Stelle, or "Movies Under the Stars."
+Many of the films shown even include those which are premiering at the Venice Film Festival.